 - See also: modula-2, oberon-2, zonnon, go, nim, algol, euler, pascal, modula, ada, linux, solaris, lex, yacc, x86-isa, obliq, visual-studio-editor

-- I have 56 facts about Oberon. what would you like to know? email me and let me know how I can help.
+- Have a question about Oberon not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: